bahrus/trans-render/README.md

 </script>
 ```

-Or more simply, you can hardcode the greeting, and start to imagine that the binding could (partly) come from some (imported) JSON:
+Or more simply, you can hard-code the greeting, and start to imagine that the binding could (partly) come from some (imported) JSON:

 ```html
 <details id=details>